Lesson 2: Fundamental Research Skills

 While a dissertation or thesis may not be the type of publication you will use as a part of your literature review, they can be helpful models for what a literature review looks like as an element of a dissertation or thesis.
 You can search for dissertations by PhD students who preceded you in your department, or were advised by your advisor.
 Examine the literature review chapter for content and explore the writing to understand how the sources in the literature review contributed to the larger work.

-The Dissertation/Theses databases are found here on the Library’s website under the “Type” tab.
+The Dissertations/Theses databases are found here on the Library’s website under the “Type” tab.
 Select the option for Dissertations/Theses to see the individual databases available for searching.

 Finding books